Michaelgwei86/kubernetes/Kubernetes/README.md

 kubectl get svc
 curl IP:30008
 ```
-- In the case of multiple pods running the same application, you need to maintain the labels and selector section with
++ In the case of multiple pods running the same application, you need to maintain the labels and selector section with the same values.
-the same values. the service uses a random algorithm to route traffic to all pods with that same label.
++ The service uses a random algorithm to route traffic to all pods with that same label.
-- If the pods are running on different nodes in the cluster, you can access them by calling the IP of any node in the
++ If the pods are running on different nodes in the cluster, you can access them by calling the IP of any node in the
 cluster.
 Service is a cluster-wide resource in k8s.

 ### 3. *LoadBalancer*:
-On cloud providers that support external load balancers, setting the type field to LoadBalancer provisions a load balancer for your Service.
++ On cloud providers that support external load balancers, setting the type field to LoadBalancer provisions a load balancer for your Service.
-The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's
++ The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's
-K8s have native support for cloud platforms
++ K8s have native support for cloud platforms
 ```sh
 apiVersion: v1
 kind: Service